brianvp/brianvp.github.com/_posts/2017-01-18-ADFS-Authentication-Using-Visual-Studio-Wizard.md

 ## Setting up the Project

-1. Create a neww project using ASP.NET Web Application template
+1. Create a new project using ASP.NET Web Application template
 2. Check the MVC Template, and optionally click on the Web API checkbox
 ![visual studio new project templates adfs](/assets/visual_studio_new_project_templates_adfs.png)
 3. Click the "Change Authentication" box.